JYU-IBA/jabs/README.md

  - Simultaneous multi-detector simulation and fitting.

 ### Not (yet) implemented, but planned
+ - Support for more input and output data formats (CSV, IDF, ...)
- - More accurate handling of sharp peaks in cross sections (resonances)
+ - More accurate handling of sharp peaks in cross sections (resonances).
+The current handling is quite accurate in most cases.
  - Multiple scattering (small angle)
  - Kinematic (geometric) broadening
  - Simulation of pile-up and dead time
  - Stopping corrections supplied by user (Bragg correction etc)
  - Non-linear detector response
  - Simulation of time-of-flight spectra
+ - Publication quality plotting

 ### Distant future
  - Parallel processing of independent simulations
  - Advanced fitting algorithms
+ - Fitting of spectra from different measurements (different beam, fluence etc for each simulation)

 ### Known issues
  - Detector numbering and usability issues with multidetector mode